rubymonsters/coaching/index.md

 However, as a beginner, you're usually better off not limiting yourself to any such opinion exclusively.
-Instead you would ideally look at many different solutions, hear lots of different opinions, and try to make up your mind, basically catching up on a decades evolutionary learning process that the community has gone through as a whole.
+Instead you would ideally look at many different solutions, hear lots of different opinions, and try to make up your mind, basically catching up on a decades of evolutionary learning process that the community has gone through as a whole.

 Since your students will look at you, and value your guidance, you should try